-3-17 Loop Protection
+3-16 Loop Protection

-The loop detection is used to detect the presence of traffic.
-When switch receives packet's (looping detection frame) MAC address the same as oneself from port, show Loop Protection happens.
+The loop Protection is used to detect the presence of traffic.
+When switch receives packet's (looping detection frame) MAC address the same as oneself from port, show Looping happens.
 The port will be locked when it received the looping detection frames.
-If you want to resume the locked port, please find out the looping path and take off the looping path, then select the resume the locked port and click on "Resume" to turn on the locked ports.

-The section describes how to set Loop Protection.
+The section describes how to inspect the current Loop Protection configurations, and possibly change them as well.